birdup000/.github/profile/README.md

 ## Documentation

-Need more information?
 Check out the [documentation](https://josh-xt.github.io/AGiXT) for more details to get a better understanding of the concepts and features of AGiXT.

 ## Contributing